SELECT FAQ

 Q: How are the coaches selected?

-Volunteer: For new teams, after tryouts if there are parents who believe they have the credentials to coach a Select team, we will "interview" the prospective coaches and, if approved, provide them with the option to be either a pure volunteer or to receive a "stipend" for their coaching duties.
+Issaquah FC Select coaches are volunteer.
+For new teams, before or after tryouts, if there are parents who believe they have the credentials to coach a Select team, we will "interview" the prospective coaches.
+Please reach out to Kaylee at Kaylee@IssaquahFC.org for more information and /or a new coach application.

 In addition to the Issaquah-specific FAQ's below, please also consult the generic EYSA FAQ's on this subject here.
 NOTE: clicking here will jump you directly to the EYSA site.
 EYSA (Eastside Youth Soccer Association) is the parent organization of Issaquah FC.